eth-fabric/constraints-specs/specs/preconf-api.md

     - `commitmentType`: unsigned 64-bit number between `0` and `0xffffffffffffffff` that represents the type of the proposer commitment
     - `payload`: opaque byte array whose interpretation is dependent on the `commitmentType`

-    Particularly each `Preconfirmation` would have a corresponding spec that defines:
+    Particularly each `commitmentType` would have a corresponding spec that defines:
     - a schema for a `Preconfirmation` and `SignedPreconfirmation` message
     - how a `Constraint.payload` is interpreted
     - how a `Constraint.payload` is created given a `SignedPreconfirmation`